 English modal verbs

 Learn all about English modal verbs in my post.
-Use the verbs Can, Could, May and Might like a native speaker.
+Use the verbs Can, Could, May, Might and Must like a native speaker.

-- 2) We use could to talk about ability, things that were possible.
+2) We use could to talk about ability or things that were possible.

 Read on for clear explanations and lots of examples!